 4. You can even set planned vs actual dates for Lists in ClickUp.
-Create a List of all tasks required to complete your milestone and set a Due Date on the List and List Details to set your planned dat.
+Create a List of all tasks required to complete your Milestone and set a Due Date on the List and List Details to set your planned date.
 Actual dates for Lists on the Gantt chart are determined by the first start date and last due date of the tasks it contains.

 This is very valuable for working with clients.
 For instance, if you tag all of your tasks with a client, like ACME BOX COMPANY, you can see how all that client’s tasks link up in the timeline view.